emplv/better-auth-feature-flags/README.md

 1. **Global Feature Active**: `features.active = true`
 2. **Feature Flag Enabled**: `featureFlags.enabled = true` (exists in `featureFlags` table)

-If `features.active = false`, the feature is disabled for **all** organizations, regardless of organization-specific settings.
+If `features.active = false`, the feature is disabled for **all** users/organizations, regardless of organization-specific settings.

 ## Usage Examples